NAThompson/DifferentiableRaytracing/README.md

 ![left](figures/wrong_solutions.png)

-A helicoid pseudocolored by Gaussian curvature. openThe pseudocoloring changes discontinuously where the non-minial roots are identified.
+A helicoid pseudocolored by Gaussian curvature.
+The pseudocoloring changes discontinuously where the non-minial roots are identified.

 ---